Skip to Main Content

 Positioning in the Independent Hotel Tier

 American independent hotels in historic urban districts have split into two broad camps in recent years: those that lean into renovation-as-narrative (exposing original materials, preserving period details, letting the building tell the story), and those that use a historic address as a backdrop for a more contemporary design overlay.
 Both approaches have produced compelling results in cities from Charleston to Chicago, where Chicago Athletic Association shows how adaptive reuse at scale can anchor a hotel's identity.
-The Richland's address in a protected historic district suggests it likely operates within the former logic, though the specific design approach is not confirmed in the data available to EP Club.
+The Richland's address in a protected historic district suggests a renovation-led approach.

 The comparison set for a MICHELIN Selected independent in a historic American downtown is genuinely interesting.
 Properties like Troutbeck in Amenia and Washington School House Hotel in Park City have shown that smaller historic independents can compete with branded properties on character, even when they cannot match them on amenity depth.
 The Hornibrook Mansion Empress of Little Rock represents a comparable approach in a different American market: historic fabric, deliberate scale, and a sense of place that a full-service resort cannot replicate.